 Festival Hours: Friday 4-10 PM, Saturday 9:30 AM- 10 PM, & Sunday 9:30 AM- 5 PM

-Midwest’s Premier Arts and Craft Show – largest festival of the year showcases more than 300 craft vendors, 50 not-for-profit organizations selling culinary delights, live music and entertainment, and the Kids Corner.
+The Festival of the Little Hills is the Midwest’s Premier Arts and Craft Show.
+St. Charles' largest festival of the year showcases more than 300 craft vendors, 50 not-for-profit organizations selling culinary delights, live music and entertainment, and the Kids Corner.

 Click here to read our blog post about the festival.